Zouheir-Barhoumi/Zouheir-Barhoumi/README.md

-- 👋 Hi, I’m Zouheir Barhoumi, a Computer Science graduate
+- 👋 Hi, I’m Zouheir Barhoumi, a Full Stack Software Engineer
 - 👀 I’m interested in Full-Stack Web Development and all sorts of new technologies: Web3.0, Blockchain in Advertisement, and Cyber-Security
-- 🌱 I’m currently learning Cloud-Native Application Development
+- 🌱 I’m currently working on creating my own programming langauge
-- 💞️ I’m looking to collaborate on ideas for new versioning tools or anything related to web dev or blockchain
+- 💞️ Looking to collaborate on ideas for new versioning tools or anything related to web dev or blockchain
 - 📫 How to reach me: on my email zouheir.barhoumi@gmail.com — on gitter: @zouheirbarhoumi

 <!---